-All timely submitted statements of qualifications begin on page 34 of this pamphlet and have been printed at the candidates' expense.
+All timely submitted statements of qualifications begin on page 22 of this pamphlet and have been printed at the candidates' expense.
 Neither the Director of Elections, nor any other City agency, official, or employee, has verified the accuracy of the information contained in any of the candidate qualification statements appearing in this pamphlet.
-A complete list of candidates, with and without such statements, appears as part of the sample ballot on page 12 of the main version of the Voter Information Pamphlet that was mailed to you.
+A complete list of candidates, with and without such statements, appears as part of the sample ballot on page 12.